polkadot-developers/polkadot-docs/infrastructure/general/setup-bootnode.md

  ```

 This would have the p2p on port 30310 and p2p/ws on port 30311.
 For the p2p/wss port, a proxy would need to
 set up, a DNS name, and a corresponding certificate.
-The following example is for the popular nginx server and enables p2p/wss on port 30312 by proxying the p2p/ws port 30311:
+The following example is for the popular nginx server and enables p2p/wss on port 30312 by adding a proxy to the p2p/ws port 30311:

 _/etc/nginx/sites-enabled/dot-bootnode_